Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where existing links were no longer editable with Yoast SEO active.
+* Fixes a bug where the editor wouldn't remember `rel` values set on a link after refresh.

 = 14.4 =
 Release Date: June 23rd, 2020